isidrov/MIR-summary_copy/README.md

-# Modern Information Retrieval Summary
+# One Up on Wall Street

 **Fall 2021 - Winter 2022**